TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

 Rendering with more WYSIWYG-feeling (automatic re-rendering)
 ------------------------------------------------------------

+You want to write complex `reST` markup and directly see the rendered output, browser side-by-side with your editor?
+Then this section is for you!

 Often, especially in the later stages of creating documentation, you just edit small parts of the reST files, render the outcome manually and happily commit your changes.